KimTrijnh/LEARNING/Blog/ES6-hacking the basic.md

 ### Examples
 1. variables by `var`  `let` and `const`
+ - `var`
+ - `let` will limit the use of variable inside a statement, a block, a expression.
+ - `const`: variables can not be reassigned.
+Objects such as array can not re-assigned but can be mutable by adjust/modify individual items.
  ```
   for ( i=0; i<10; i++) {
 var a = i +2;